rolandleth/Unused.rb/README.md

 * Excluded images will not be searched for.

 You will be displayed a list of unused file names, then a list of to-be deleted files, with full paths.
 You can choose to stop here, delete them all, or delete them one by one.

+Since it shows a list of file names, you can also see at glance what images are missing @2x or @1x sizes.

 I tested it and re-tested it and there's a one-by-one mode, please don't go deleting everything if you're not 100% sure of what you're doing.